vanlicht/MazeTreasureHunt/README.md

 		- Flock Object: field to assign fish fbx
 		- Ramdon Scale: to randomize fish scale
 		- Ground height: to set where the ground is, so first when fish flock were instantiated, all of them would stay above the grond value and wouldn't travel underneath / pass the set ground value, so the fish won't travel underneath the ground.

-	- Question: I am trying to make the fish flock able to respond to the walls so they won't swim through the walls.
-I tried Collider trigger but it didn't work out well.
-Would appreciate if there is good suggestion how to acchieve that effect.

 10. Optimization:
 	- I tried to optimize the scene to acceptable performance.
 It seems acceptable when added only up to some 30 fish in the scene.
 Though, I would like to learn more efficient way of optimization and make good use of profiler or other methods.